-- 1. Trailers may be entered in the MUA.
+- 1. Trailers and vehicles may be entered in the MUA.
 However, they are NOT covered for collision and/or upset.
 Collision and upset are covered when entered in BAA.
-(See exception for trailer dealers in #5 below).
-Silage wagons, gravity wagons, nurse trailers, and pull-type manure spreaders are considered farm machinery and ARE covered for collision and upset when entered in MUA. - 2.
+(See exception for trailer dealers in #4 below).
+Silage wagons, gravity wagons, nurse trailers, pull-type manure spreaders, and large articulated dump trucks and water trucks are considered machinery and ARE covered for collision and upset when entered in MUA. - 2.
 Fuel covered by MUA should be entered at a high enough value to cover the maximum inventory on hand at any given time. - 3.
 Equipment being held under a lease-to-purchase agreement is considered eligible for MUA coverage. - 4.
 Trailer dealers may cover their trailer inventory in MUA.
-This includes collision and upset coverage for these trailers while in transit.
+This includes collision and upset coverage for these trailers, but only during delivery to the dealership or to the customer.